fuzzdistor/ya2de/README.md

 ### Configuring the project on Visual Studio

-Inside the build folder you can double click the `engine.sln` file for Visual Studio to open the solution.
+Inside the build folder you can double click the `ya2de.sln` file for Visual Studio to open the solution.

 Don't forget to set ya2de as the main solution.